johnsosoka/ifpa-api-python/docs/guides/known-limitations.md

     .state("WA")
     .get())

-# BUG: Results include directors from other states
+# BUG: Results include directors with state codes starting with "WA"
 # Filter is unreliable and returns incorrect data
 ```